 We Have A Drum!

 So there you have it, a drum sound!
-There is obviously a lot more that you can do with your sample to get different kinds of drum sounds, for example try adjusting your pitch or applying a hipass filter with some resonance, but in its simplest form, drum synthesis is all about setting your sound up with no Sustain and then controlling its Decay.
+There’s obviously a lot more that you can do with your sample to get different kinds of sounds.
+For example, try adjusting your pitch or applying a highpass filter with some resonance.
+In its simplest form, drum sound design is all about setting your sound up with no Sustain and then controlling its Decay.

 Go Forth And Make Some Drums! 🥁